LearnEarnFun/pega-7-requestors-monitoring/README.md

 from requestors_monitoring import requestors_monitoring
 ```

-Firs argument of function is your nodes URLs in format like `http://pega:1111`
+Firs argument of function is a list of your nodes URLs in format like `http://pega:1111`

 Second argument is time between monitoring requests in secconds

 ### Command line
-Fill `NODES` list variable with your nodes URLs in format like `http://pega:1111`
+Fill `NODES` list variable with a list of your nodes URLs in format like `http://pega:1111`

 Change `PERIOD` variable to change time between monitoring requests in secconds